emcuttsy/monoglot-anxiety/content/english/blog/how-i-learned-german-to-c1-using-immersion-despite-being-busy-and-disorganized.md

 Quarantined in Tucson and bored out of my mind, I crawled back to my old boredom antidote: German.
 I started experimenting with making Anki decks and started this blog.

 I'm actually super proud of my Anki template, even though I don't use Anki anymore.
-It automatically color-codes nouns based on gender and highlights irregular verbs.
-[Click here to read more about the template and download it for free.](https://www.monoglotanxiety.com/blog/german-anki-template/)
+Here's my post all about my <a href="https://www.monoglotanxiety.com/blog/german-anki-template/" target="_blank">my Anki template for German with automatic color-coding for noun gender and irregular verbs</a>.
+There's a link to download the template in that post (but read a bit about it first, Anki can be confusing!).

 And about a month into lockdown, I booked my first lesson with an iTalki community tutor.

+<a href="https://www.italki.com/affshare?ref=af7409579" target="_blank" rel="nofollow">iTalki makes it easy to book private online language lessons with tutors from around the world</a> (*Note: This is an affiliate link. iTalki gives me a small cut of your lesson fee if you sign up using my link.
+There's no extra cost to you*).
+I relied on iTalki heavily when I was learning German and I'm still using it every week to meet with my amazing Italian tutor.

+On iTalki, community tutors are people without teaching credentials who you can pay to help you out with a language.
+There are also professional teachers, but they often cost more.
+I pay for a professional teacher for Italian since I'm a beginner, but I started at a good level in German and didn't feel I needed a pro — I just needed someone to talk to!

 ### Starting to output (speak and write)